ibuetler/p3s-log-aggregation/Tutorial.md

 pattern_HEAD = re.compile('\"HEAD')
 pattern_POST = re.compile('\"POST')
 ```
-The best way to solve this is to create a class with three data fields named GET,HEAD and POST and initialize them with 0 as follows:
+The best way to solve this is to create a class with three data fields named GET, HEAD and POST and initialize them with 0 as follows:

 ```python
 class Http_Method: